 The term ‘chemical’ or ‘acid’ exfoliation can raise eyebrows, but it’s nothing to be frightened of.
 We are living in a chemical world, and we are chemical hoomans.
 Each one of us is essentially one big encapsulated bath of chemicals, held in by a chemical membrane.
-Exfoliating acids are nothing to be fearful of – they are often the gentler, and more effective option for prompting your skin to exfoliate!
+Exfoliating acids are often the gentler, more effective option for prompting your skin to exfoliate!
 And our skin is acidic too – just saying.

 Chemical exfoliants consist of polyhydroxy acids (PHAs), alpha hydroxy acids (AHAs), and beta hydroxy acids (BHAs), like glycolic acid, lactic acid, mandelic acid, retinol, salicylic acid… the list goes on and on.

-AHAs, like lactic acid or glycolic acid, are water soluble acids which help to exfoliate the upper layer of your skin.
-They are all different in terms of molecular size, speed, function, and what they target, such as their impact on oil, etc!
+AHAs like lactic acid or glycolic acid are water soluble acids which help to exfoliate the upper layer of your skin.
+They are all different in terms of molecular size, speed, function, and what they target.

-BHAs, like salicylic acid, are oil soluble, which means that they cut through oil.
-They penetrate deeper into the pores of your skin and can help to exfoliate and dissolve debris – but this is only applicable if you’re dealing with an excess of oil!
+BHAs like salicylic acid are oil soluble which means that they cut through oil.
+They can penetrate more deeply into the pores of your skin and can help to dissolve debris.

 There are lots of quiet exfoliators in the Skingredients range, helping your skin to turnover at an acceptable rate, and doing it all so silently and gently that you don’t have to bother your head about it, and with no need for scrubs or additional exfoliating products!

-This gentle daily cleanser and makeup remover not only brings pre and probiotic goodness to the table to keep your skin’s microbiome balanced, but it also effectively removes makeup and keeps your skin hydrated.
+This hydrating, gentle daily cleanser and makeup remover not only brings pre and probiotic goodness to the table to keep your skin’s microbiome balanced, but it also effectively removes makeup and keeps your skin hydrated.

 Now, when we say gentle, we mean gentle!
 It contains the active ingredient gluconolactone, which is a PHA.
 This is so gentle that it exfoliates without any irritation.
 This ingredient is commonly recommended to anyone with very sensitive skin which might be able to handle tougher exfoliants.